bryant-nn/Template-Based-Financial-Report-Generation/README.md

 # 📄 Template-Based Financial Report Generation in Agentic and Decomposed Information Retrieval

-This repository contains the source code, data, and results for our paper:

-    Template-Based Financial Report Generation in Agentic and Decomposed Information Retrieval
+**Official Implementation for _Template-Based Financial Report Generation in Agentic and Decomposed Information Retrieval_ (SIGIR 2025)**
+_To appear in the Proceedings of the 48th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2025)_

+**Authors:**
+Yong-En Tian, Yu-Chien Tang, Kuang-Da Wang, An-Zi Yen, Wen-Chih Peng

 📎 [Paper link coming soon]

+---

 ## 📦 Requirements